liliane0128/Inception_of_things/README.md

 git push
 ```

-Use `sed` targeting the exact `image:` string above, or if editing by hand,
-only touch the `image:` line — **not** the `apiVersion: apps/v1` line right
-under the file's header comment.
-They both contain "v1" but are unrelated:
-`apiVersion` is the Kubernetes API group version (only `apps/v1` is valid
-for a Deployment) and bumping it to `apps/v2` breaks the sync instead of
-rolling out anything.

-Then back inside the VM, wait for Argo CD's next sync (or force it with
+Back inside the VM, wait for Argo CD's next sync, or force it with
-`argocd app sync wil-playground` once logged in) and re-run the `curl` —
+`argocd app sync wil-playground` once logged in, then re-run the
-the response flips to `"message": "v2"` with no `kubectl` command run by
+`curl`.
+The response flips to `"message": "v2"` with no `kubectl`
-hand.
+command run by hand.

-If it doesn't roll out after a few minutes, check the Application's sync
+If it doesn't roll out after a few minutes, check the Application's
-status before assuming the pod is stuck:
+sync status before assuming the pod is stuck:

 ```bash
 kubectl get application -n argocd wil-playground \
   -o jsonpath='{.status.sync.status}{"\n"}{.status.operationState.message}{"\n"}'
 ```

-`OutOfSync` + an error message here (e.g. "server could not find the
+`OutOfSync` with an error message here, for example "server could
-requested resource") means the manifest itself is invalid — Argo CD is
+not find the requested resource", means the manifest itself is
-retrying and failing, not silently ignoring the push.
-Fix the manifest,
-commit, push again.
+invalid, Argo CD is retrying and failing rather than silently
+ignoring the push.
+Fix the manifest, commit, push again.

 ```bash
 vagrant halt